gitaroktato/healthcheck-patterns/article.md

 The good news is that you can still rely on your container orchestrator if you've configured your container properly.
 Kubernetes restarts processes if they stop, but it will happen only if your crashed process is also causing its container to exit.
 In the deployments you can define the number of [desired replicas][kube-desired-replicas] and the orchestrator will automatically start new containers if needed.
 This mechanism works without any [liveness/readiness probe][liveness-readiness-example]

 ## Alerts
 You can still set up alerts based on the type of HTTP responses your load balancer sees if you're using L7 load balancing.
-Unfortunately both with Envoy and Traefik it's not possible in-case of a TCP load balancer, because the lack of interpretation of the HTTP response codes.
+Unfortunately both with Envoy and Traefik it's not possible in-case of a TCP load balancer, because of the lack of interpretation of the HTTP response codes.
 I used these two PromQL queries and configured an alert if the error rate for a given service got higher than a specified threshold.

 ```
 sum(rate(envoy_cluster_upstream_rq_xx{envoy_response_code_class="5"}[$interval])) /